CWillberg/Lectures/pd_01/index.md

 [Results](https://perilab-results.nimbus-extern.dlr.de/)

 ---
-# Project Opportunities
+# Project
-### Projects
+### Analysis 1
-- convergence analysis of a fracture problem
+- fracture analysis of a L shape problem
-- thermal induced fractures
+    - analyse the effect of radius in the corner
+    - analyse the effect of modeling type (bond-based, state-based, correspondence)

+### Analysis 2
-- model comparison
+- Anisotropic failure model
-- crack growth with branching
+    - analyse the effect of crack path to fracture ratio with changing angles
+    - use a KIC model

+### Steps
+- creation of mesh
+- create a yaml
+- do the analysis
+### Deliverable
+- Exodus models
+- small report
 ### Details
 - given in the first seminar